Kunleodusan/easycash/README.md

 Technologies.
 The technologies used to build this solution are as follows:
 1. Php for the backend web service api.
-2. Html, Bootstrap, AngularJS for the frontend web pages.
+2. Html, Css, Bootstrap, AngularJS for the frontend web pages.
 3. Android 7.1.1 as compile SDK compactible with a minimum of Android 6.0 for the Android App.

 Respository Navigation Guide.